Yousef-Majidi/Pandemic-Simulator/work_agreement.md

 If a group member is unavailable to respond within the agreed time frame, they are expected to respond as soon as possible to notify the team about the earliest they are available.
 Before the start of each sprint, each member is to submit their availability during the sprint, `three` days before the sprint by the latest.

+Members should be available from at least `12pm to 6pm` on weekdays

 ## MEETING SCHEDULES